How to visit Gubeikou Great Wall

 Trains run twice daily and do not require reservations.
 Simply treat it like a subway, free seating — just scan or swipe, and you’re on your way.

-Train times can change.
-For the latest S5 schedule, check China Railway’s official 12306 website/app (English available).
+You can easily check the most up-to-date train schedule on China Railway’s official 12306 website/app (English available).

 Gubeikou Railway Station